rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - data loading, shuffling, batching, more like ESPnet?
 - optimizer, weight decay
 - LR scheduling
-- loss normalization, mean or sum?
+- loss normalization, mean batch, mean all, or sum? also div by grad accum?
 - feature normalization?
 - param init.
 Linear is different
 - higher batch size / more grad accum, or schedule